 - Communications Style

 The key benefit that I see in the use of the matrix is to keep us honest.
 By putting it together in one place, we can get a clear view of the state of our relationships.
 When we begin to look across our projects and programs and compare our relationships, we can see the patterns where we have inconsistencies in relationships.
 Sometimes we think we do a good job with all our relationships, however, without some sort of tracking mechanism, we don’t really know.

 I often have workshop participants complete the stakeholder matrix as an exercise.
 Inevitably, they are surprised at how little they know about specific team members or other stakeholders.

-Get in touch with me if you would like a blank stakeholder analysis template through my website here.
+You can download a blank stakeholder analysis template from my website here.
 Use it to catalog your current relationships and identify those that are in the most trouble or are the most challenging to build.
 Then, one relationship at a time, take steps to address those relationships that are hardest for you or in the worst shape.

 - Download the stakeholder analysis tool and complete it for your current project or team.

 - Identify those relationships that are difficult for you and what it is that makes them difficult.
 It is because people don’t like you, they avoid you, you are intimidated, or they are too busy?
 Try to be as specific as possible.
 Rank order the relationships from best to worst.

 - Pick just one of those relationships to start with and make an investment.
 There are plenty of posts on relationship building here on this blog to give you ideas.
 But the simplest way to build the relationship is to spend some time with the other person.